toddmotto/angularjs-styleguide/README.md

 	```

 	Note:
-	- The `$http` service and the URL paths are not referenced directly.
+	- The `$http` service and the URL paths are not referenced directly in the controller.
 	- Logic in controllers is used only to bind the appropriate data to the controller object.

 	*Why?*
-	- Logic may be reused by multiple controllers when placed within a service and exposed via a function.
+	- Logic may be reused by multiple controllers when placed within a service.
-	- Logic in a service can more easily be isolated in a unit test, while the calling logic in the controller can be easily mocked.
+	- Logic in a service can more easily be isolated in a unit test and mocked (when testing the controller).
-	- Removes dependencies and hides implementation details from the controller.
+	- Simplifies and hides implementation details from the controller.

-  - **Keep controllers focused and do not reuse**: Instead of using one controller for multiple views, keep the controller simple and focused and move reusable logic into services.
+  - **Do not reusse controllers**: One controller per view; do not resuse controllers.

 	*Why?*

 	- Reusing controllers with several views is brittle and requires good end-to-end (e2e) test coverage to ensure stability across large applications.
+	- Reusable logic can be moved into services should be moved into services (for all the reasons described in the previous rule), leaving controllers simple and focused.

   - **Assign controllers in route definitions instead of templates**